HamzaHassan21/lambda-vs-lambdaedge-performance-analysis/README.md

 Coefficient of variation

-⚠️ VPN routing may introduce noise; results are analysed for trends, not absolute precision.

 ### 2. Cache Behaviour (HIT vs MISS)

-Force cache MISS using cache-bypass techniques

-Measure:
+Cache bypass techniques used to force initial cache MISS

+Subsequent requests used to observe cache HIT behaviour

+Measured:

 First-request latency (MISS)

-Subsequent-request latency (HIT)
+Repeated-request latency (HIT)

-Evaluate CloudFront cache effectiveness after URI rewrite
+Stability of cached responses

+This isolates the interaction between edge compute and CDN caching.

 ### 3. Cold Start Analysis

-Allow functions to idle for extended periods
+Functions allowed to idle for extended periods

-Capture:
+Comparison of:

-Cold start indicators (Init Duration where available)
+Cold-start indicators (Init Duration where observable)

 Warm execution behaviour

-Compare cold-start visibility and impact between architectures
+This highlights differences in visibility and impact of cold starts between architectures.

-### 4. Concurrency & Scalability Testing
+### 4. Concurrency and Scalability Testing

 Planned concurrency levels: